-The DUC-2001 \textit{MDS} dataset \citep{paul2001duc01} consists of 30 topics, each containing an average of 10.27 related news articles (308 in total).
-Experts summarized each individual article, as well as each of the document-sets, with different length summaries.
-Overall, there are three 100-token-long summaries per document, and three summaries per document-set, at lengths 50, 100, 200 and 400 tokens. \citet{wan2008collabrank} further annotated each document with a list of keyphrases.
-On average, there are 8.08 keyphrases per document, with 2.09 words per keyphrase.
-This data is still widely used for the news-domain single-document \kpx~task.
+The DUC-2001 \textit{MDS} dataset \citep{paul2001duc01} consists of 30 topics, each containing \textasciitilde 10.3 related news articles (308 total).
+Experts summarized each individual article, as well as each of the document-sets, yielding three 100-token-long summaries per document, and three summaries per document-set, at lengths 50, 100, 200 and 400 tokens. \citet{wan2008collabrank} further annotated the data with lists of \textasciitilde 8.1 keyphrases per document, at \textasciitilde 2.1 words per keyphrase.
+This data is still widely used for the single-document \kpx~task.

-To restructure the single-document \kpx~dataset for the \textit{multi}-document setting, we carried out an automatic merging and reranking process, followed by a manual refinement procedure:
+The availability of document-level keyphrases \textit{and} document clusters -- unique to the DUC-2001 dataset -- allows deducing multi-document-level keyphrases.
+The single-document \kpx~dataset is restructured for the \textit{multi}-document setting by carrying out an automatic merging and reranking process, followed by a manual refinement procedure: